Hi and welcome to my website…

-I have been competing in the Team GBR age – group team since I was 24 and I have been lucky enough to see a lot of the World whilst competing.
-Over a period of 16 years the annual ITU world championships took me to: Australia, New Zealand, Canada, Honolulu, Mexico, Switzerland & Madeira to name a few.
-My commitment to this distance culminated in 4 x world age group silver medals [35-39yrs] & 1 x world age group gold medal [ 40-44yrs - Budapest 2010], plus other european & national honours.
+I have been competing in the Team GBR age – group team since the age of 24 and I have been lucky enough to see a lot of the World.
+Over a period of 16 years the annual ITU world age group championships has taken me to: Australia, New Zealand, Canada, Honolulu, Mexico, Switzerland & Madeira to name a few.
+My commitment to this distance culminated in 4 x world age group silver medals [35-39yrs] & 1 x world age group gold medal [ 40-44yrs - Budapest 2010], plus other european & national honours along the way.

 I introduced Half ironman & Ironman 70.3 into my race calendars alongside this schedule.
-I have competed at Lisbon, St Jean de Luz, Big Cow, Austria 70.3 , Clearwater 70.3, St.Croix 70.3 at this distance and remain unbeaten in my age group at national and world level, winning Ironman 70.3 World Championships, Clearwater 2010.
+I competed at Lisbon, St Jean de Luz, MK – Big Cow, Austria IM 70.3 , Clearwater IM70.3, St.Croix IM 70.3 at this distance and I remain unbeaten in my age group at both national and world level, winning Ironman 70.3 World Championships, Clearwater 2010.

 In 2011 I qualifed for the World Championships, Ironman in Hawaii.
 I did this by gaining my place at Ironman 70.3, St Croix

 I toed the line never having done an Ironman and came 9th in my category, and 28th on the all time veteran list.